xelatihy/yocto-gl/docs/yocto_gl.md

     - color:      Vertex color.
     - radius:      per-vertex radius.
     - tangsp:      Vertex tangent space.
-    - faceted:      Whether normal smoothing or faceting is used
     - subdivision:      Number of times to subdivide.
     - catmullclark:      Whether to use Catmull-Clark subdivision.